-Transiently-powered computers (TPCs) lay the basis for a battery-less Internet of Things, using energy harvesting and small capacitors to power their operation.
-This power supply is characterized by extreme variations in supply voltage, as capacitors charge when harvesting energy and discharge when computing.
-We experimentally find that these variations cause marked fluctuations in clock speed and power consumption, which determine energy efficiency.
-We demonstrate that it is possible to accurately model and concretely capitalize on these fluctuations.
-We derive an energy model as a function of supply voltage and develop EPIC, a compiletime energy analysis tool.
-We use EPIC to substitute for the constant power assumption in existing analysis techniques, giving programmers accurate information on worst-case energy consumption of programs.
+Transiently-powered computers (TPCs) form the foundation of the battery-less Internet of Things, using energy harvesting and small capacitors to power their operation.
+This kind of power supply is characterized by extreme variations in supply voltage, as capacitors charge when harvesting energy and discharge when computing.
+We experimentally find that these variations cause marked fluctuations in clock speed and power consumption.
+Such a deceptively minor observation is overlooked in existing literature.
+Systems are thus designed and parameterized in overly-conservative ways, missing on a number of optimizations.

+We rather demonstrate that it is possible to accurately model and concretely capitalize on these fluctuations.
+We derive an energy model as a function of supply voltage and prove its use in two settings.
+First, we develop EPIC, a compile-time energy analysis tool.
+We use it to substitute for the constant power assumption in existing analysis techniques, giving programmers accurate information on worst-case energy consumption of programs.
 When using EPIC with existing TPC system support, run-time energy efficiency drastically improves, eventually leading up to a 350% speedup in the time to complete a fixed workload.
-Further, when using EPIC with existing debugging tools, programmers avoid unnecessary program changes that hurt energy efficiency.
+Further, when using EPIC with existing debugging tools, it avoids unnecessary program changes that hurt energy efficiency.
+Next, we extend the MSPsim emulator and explore its use in parameterizing a different TPC system support.
+The improvements in energy efficiency yield up to more than 1000% time speedup to complete a fixed workload.